Skip to Content

 4. Energy efficient

-Now, after we established that round homes have many important advantages over the traditional square ones, let’s look at what affordable round house options for budget-minded people do we have here in the US.
+Now, after we established that round homes have many important advantages over the traditional square ones, let’s look at what affordable round house options exist in the US.

-There are two US manufacturers that fall into this category: Smiling Woods Yurts and Freedom Yurt Cabins.
+Two US manufacturers fall into this category: Smiling Woods Yurts and Freedom Yurt Cabins.
 Don’t let the term “Yurts” confuse you – their products are not round tents made of deer skin.
 Both companies produce all-wood round cabins with tons of customization options.

 Wooden round house kits by Smiling Woods Yurts